Pittsburgh Softball

 Platoon Opportunities

-Alena Ball is close to Tieley Vaughn for #1 — consider platoon
+Kk Esparza is close to Alena Ball for #1 — consider platoon

 Traditional: Classic coaching wisdom — refined with unique roles for every slot